shafquatulbari/django-inventory-management-system/README.md

 Authentication

 - I already have username: 'shafquat' and password: password123 for a regular user
+- I already have username: 'bari' and password: password123 for a second regular user
+- I already have username: 'admin' and password: password123 for admin
-- I already have username: 'testuser' and password: password123 for admin
+- I already have username: 'admin2' and password: password123 for a second admin
 - I did not use django superuser to declare admin as I wanted the freedom to have more than a single admin and can choose if I am admin or not while I register